-For information about the removable media method, see [ Client-configuration > Autoinst-cdrom > Install via a CD-ROM or a USB key ].
+For information about the removable media method, see Client-configuration > Autoinst-cdrom.

-For information about the Uyuni for Retail approach, see [ Retail > Retail-overview > Retail Guide ].
+For information about the Uyuni for Retail approach, see Retail > Retail-overview.

 Autoinstallation of Ubuntu and Debian clients is not supported.
 These operating systems must be installed manually.